ChenFLD/The-assessment-of-DG-blackout-risk-by-GCC/README.md

 - Rerun the `main.m` script following the same steps as in the demo to assess collapse risk with the new load data.
 - Adjust any necessary parameters in `main.m` or `CalculateJacobian.m` to accommodate the new configuration.

-## Reproduction Instructions

-To reproduce the results from the associated manuscript, use the provided files in `/data` without modification.
-The demo in `/demo` includes `main.m`, `CalculateJacobian.m`, `case33bw.m`, and `load_1951_2100_org.mat`, which are sufficient to reproduce the annual collapse risk assessment for the IEEE-33 bus system.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.